Living as an Adult with ADHD

 Self-Compassion

-Your brain is not broken.
-Your systems just need to match how you work.
+Many people find it helps to think: your brain isn’t broken.
+Your systems may just need to match how you work.

 Stop forcing neurotypical systems.